What Is Multi-Modal AI?

 Evolution: Text-Only to Multi-Modal

 Text + image — Models learned to understand images (vision) and sometimes generate them.
-DALL·E, image understanding in GPT-4.
+DALL-E, image understanding in GPT-4.

 Full multi-modal — Models that handle text, images, audio, and video in one system.
-GPT-4o, Claude, Gemini can process and generate across modalities.
+GPT-4o, Claude, and Gemini can process and generate across modalities.
 Input and output can mix: "Describe this chart" (image in, text out) or "Generate an image of X" (text in, image out).

 Current Multi-Modal Models